Smertig/banana/master/_sources/api/tg/methods/send_media_group.rst.txt

    Sends messages silently.
 Users will receive a notification with no sound.

-   .. cpp:member:: optional_t<integer_t> reply_to_message_id
+   .. cpp:member:: optional_t<boolean_t> protect_content

-   If the messages are a reply, ID of the original message
+   Protects the contents of the sent messages from forwarding and saving

-   .. cpp:member:: optional_t<boolean_t> allow_sending_without_reply
+   .. cpp:member:: optional_t<reply_parameters_t> reply_parameters

-   Pass True, if the message should be sent even if the specified replied-to message is not found
+   Description of the message to reply to